seL4/sel4-tutorials/tutorials/hello-camkes-timer/hello-camkes-timer.md

      * where "interface name" is the name of the
      * interface where you set the path of the DTB (foo.dtb = dtb({...}))
      * and "register number" is the index of the register block in the device
-     * node in the devicetree blob
+     * node in the device tree blob
      */
 /*- if solution -*/
     int error = timer_init(&timer_drv, DEFAULT_TIMER_ID, tmr_0);